FAQ On Writing

 What’s Your Process?

 Alright.
 The whole “process” question is the number one thing I (and many other writers) get asked and, to be honest, it is my least favorite question by far.
-Being asked about “process” makes me want to slam my own hand in a drawer.

 Why?
 Because:

 2.)
 There is no “process.”
+My process is: I write.

 As Elizabeth Gilbert, author of Eat, Pray, Love, put it: